wkarges/install-ipp-printer/README.md

 3. Type `visudo` to access the sudoers file editor.

-4. Navigate to the section titled, "Allow memebers of a group sudo to execute any command" and type `%your_username ALL=(ALL) ALL`
+4. Navigate to the section titled, "Allow memebers of a group sudo to execute any command" and type `%your_username ALL=(ALL) ALL`.  *(Note) the % sign might not be needed depending on your Linx distribution*

 5. Press `ctrl + x` then `y` to save and exit the file.